oracle/cloudtestdrive/DataScience/lab200/lab.md

   Notice that the input for the model training are the training images (x_train) and the training labels (y_train).
   We have chosen 10 epochs.
 This means that all images will be fed and backpropagated 10 times.
-  There are a number of specific parameters that we will not go into here.
+  In addition there are a number of other parameters that we will not go into here.

-  With the shape of VM.Standard.E2.2, the training process will take about 2 minutes.
+  If you installed your Notebook on shape VM.Standard.E2.2, the training process will take about 2 minutes.

 # Model evaluation